BeuthBenjamin/ML_Project/Documentation/dataset_description.md

 - long-term methods
 - short-term methods

-Thus the target varibale is categorical.
+Thus the target variable is categorical.
 There are in total 9 predictor variables:

 - Wife's age (numerical)
 - Wife's education (categorical) 1=low, 2, 3, 4=high